Cycling Glasses Review – Basto 102

 Basto 102 Cycling Glasses

-long with lights, cycling glasses have to be one of the most important accessories that a cyclist can buy.
-With only one pair of eyes, once they’re gone, they’re gone forever so why wouldn’t you protect them.
+Along with lights, cycling glasses have to be one of the most important accessories that a cyclist can buy.
+You only get one pair of eyes, so they need protecting from all hazards.

 For people with 20/20 vision, the choice of eyewear is pretty bewildering.
 You can get away with something as simple as a £5 pair of clear safety spectacles right up to a few hundred pounds for the latest, fashionable eyewear prominently worn by the best grand tour riders.